rhayes777/PyAutoFit/docs/index.rst

 Probabilistic Programming
 =========================

-A probabilistic programming language provides a framework that allows users to easily specify a probabilistic model and perform inference automatically. **PyAutoFit** is a Python-based probabilistic programming language which:
+Probabilistic programming languages provides a framework that allows users to easily specify a probabilistic model and perform inference automatically. **PyAutoFit** is a Python-based probabilistic programming language which:

 - Makes it simple to compose and fit models using a range of Bayesian inference libraries, such as `emcee <https://github.com/dfm/emcee>`_ and `dynesty <https://github.com/joshspeagle/dynesty>`_.